MDE International Students

 Unfortunately, international students are not eligible to apply for federal loans to cover their program's cost of attendance.
 Additionally, at this time the School of Nursing scholarships are only for students that are also eligible for federal aid (i.e. U.S. citizens and permanent residents).
 International students can use personal and family resources, private lenders, or external grants/scholarships to fund their education.
 Suggested private lenders information is available on the Columbia Student Financial Services website.

 Student housing is not guaranteed to any Columbia Nursing student and is lottery-based.
 However, first priority is given to international students.
 International students interested in on-campus housing should complete a housing application by the deadlines posted on the Housing website.

-CUMC's International Students and Scholars Office-CUMC (ISSO-CUMC) provides advice and counseling to international students on housing, financial issues, visas, extensions of stay, work permission, temporary departure from the United States, transfer from Columbia to another school, and termination of study.
-Learn more at the International Students and Scholars Office-CUMC website.
+CUIMC's International Students and Scholars Office-CUIMC (ISSO-CUIMC) provides advice and counseling to international students on housing, financial issues, visas, extensions of stay, work permission, temporary departure from the United States, transfer from Columbia to another school, and termination of study.
+Learn more at the International Students and Scholars Office-CUIMC website.